 Please follow all instructions for requesting letters from (1) your faculty advisor, (2) an individual who can attest to your record of service, and (3) your local project affiliate.

 (1) As early as possible, request a letter from your faculty research advisor via the Recommendation Request Form.
 Completing this form automatically generates an email to your recommender with instructions on how to upload their letter to the CURF site.
 Please ask your advisor to anticipate the arrival of this email (which is sometimes sorted to junk or spam folders), and inform them whether you have chosen to keep their letter confidential and waive your right of access to it.
-It is your responsibility that this letter be submitted to CURF no later than midnight on Sunday, March 8, 2020.
+It is your responsibility that this letter be submitted to CURF no later than midnight on the grant due date.

 The letter should: